 - The American Health Information Management Association (AHIMA)

 - The American College of Healthcare Executives (ACHE)

 - The American Association of Healthcare Administrative Management (AAHAM)

-The healthcare industry is continuously changing, so it is important for both professionals and students to find healthcare associations to consider joining so that they may get and stay connected, according to Health e Careers.
+The healthcare industry is an important field and continuously changing, so it is important for both professionals and students to find healthcare associations and must attend conferences to consider joining so that they may get and stay connected, according to Health e Careers.
 There are a number of options, but navigating which healthcare organizations are the most beneficial can be daunting.
-While finding organizations that focus on one's specific interests is a good way to narrow down the list, choosing an association that is most relevant to the industry should be the first priority in order to stay on top of all of the leading information in the field.
+While finding organizations that focus on one’s specific interests is a good way to narrow down the list, choosing an association that is most relevant to the industry should be the first priority in order to stay on top of all of the leading information in the field.
 These are the five most well-known associations for healthcare management professionals and students.

 The National Association of Healthcare Access Management (NAHAM)

 The NAHAM focuses on establishing subject matter expertise, maintaining high standards, and promoting best practices among healthcare professionals.
 To develop these focuses, this organization provides a number of opportunities for its members, including new certification options, educational opportunities, and networking functions.
 The NAHAM also strives to establish high-quality patient care via effective patient access services.
 Prospective members should consider that the current annual membership fee is $60 for an associate membership and $97.50 for an active membership.

 The HFMA provides professionals with the tools they need to advance within the industry as well as in their specific careers.
 Members are given access to different training opportunities, including certification opportunities, eLearning courses, seminars, conferences, and more.
 The HFMA is particularly beneficial for healthcare management students as they learn to move up within the field and have access to a multitude of networking opportunities.
 Depending on the membership option chosen, the current new member fee ranges from $40 for a retired membership to $335 for an individual membership.